chef-boneyard/private-chef-administration/source/administration/removal.rst

   $ private-chef-ctl cleanse

 After Private Chef is stopped, it is safe to remove the package.
-On RedHad RPM based systems:
+On RedHat RPM based systems:

 .. code-block:: bash